gardiens/Time-Series-Library_skeleton/README.md

 this repo provides several features:
 - you can preprocess the NTU_RGB+D  dataset efficiently.
 The implementation is in the folder data_loader
 - you can train FEDFormers and AutoFormers on this dataset thanks to exp_Long_Term_Forecast
-- you can plot your results
+- you can plot your results.they are stored in test_results after the test of your model.